Code release version: 1.0

 Two functional units can be identified:

-The following subsections explain in detail how to code the simple
+The following subsections explain in detail how to code the simple application in C++: setup the system, build and run the application graph, clean-up the objects allocated.

 Factories can be registered in any order.
 They are not necessary